Application Dates

 A graduate of Brown University, Melia served for over a decade as the Chair of the Performing Arts Department at Emerson College in Boston, and currently is the Chair of the Arts Advisory Board of the Princess Grace Foundation.
 She also serves on the SDC Executive Board.

 The National Playwrights Conference is delighted to accept script submissions from playwrights of all stripes.
-We hold our mission of discovering and amplifying the voices of new plays and playwrights in high esteem and remain committed to maintaining the open, blind submissions policy that has been in place since the inception of the Conference.
-To that end, we don’t require those submitting to have an agent or letter of nomination to apply; rather, we only ask that you have the right to work in the United States.
+We remain committed to the open, blind submissions policy that has been in place since the inception of the Conference.
+To that end, we don’t require those submitting to have an agent or letter of nomination to apply—rather, we only ask that you have the right to work in the United States.

 Eligibility Requirements: